glauberramos/glauberramos.com/_posts/posts/2013-11-15-bill-buxton.markdown

 cellphone tells you about the speed and the mobile is all around

-when you connect 2 devices consistency doenst make too much difference, while talking in the car like 100% of the UI changed
+when you connect 2 devices consistency doe	nst make too much difference, while talking in the car like 100% of the UI changed